mearlboro/COP26/visualisation/communities_search.md

     - "/assets/js/communities.js"
 ---

+The user network shows the neighbours of and interactions between the neighbours of a single chosen user.

+Search for a user by typing @username into the search box.
+Need inspiration?
+Hit I'm feeling lucky.

 Search for a user: <input type="text" id="username" value="@username">
 <button id="search" onclick="UserSearch(0)" >Search</button>
 <button if="lucky"  onclick="LuckySearch(0)">I'm feeling lucky</button>